Sightseeing Tours in Bangkok

 There is a choice of large river cruisers through to smaller more intimate old converted wooden rice barges.
 Most of the top riverside hotels also offer their own cruises.
 Entertainment ranges from live bands playing western music to Thai cultural shows while dining choices include International buffets, set menus or a la carte dining, so be careful to choose a cruise that suits your preferences.

-The cruises depart between 17.00-19.30 nightly lasting 2-2.5 hours and usually from the River City or Yodphiman piers.
-Costs vary from a fee for the cruise plus a bill for whatever you order from an a la carte menu through to fixed price buffets or set menus.
+The cruises leave between 17.00-19.30 nightly lasting 2-2.5 hours and usually from the River City or Yodphiman piers.
+Costs vary from a fee for the cruise plus a bill for whatever you order from an a la carte menu through to fixed-price buffets or set menus.
 In general, expect to pay between 950-1500 baht per head and up to 2500 baht for the top hotel or gourmet food cruises.
 Click here to see a list of the most popular Dinner Cruises.

 You can book tickets at most Khaosan travel agents.
 Tickets are 450 baht for adults, 225 baht for children from 4-14 years old and free for children under 6 years old.
 The tram departs from the retro Hotel De Moc at Ban Tham Phon just off Wisut Kasat road in Banglamphu.